The Exhibition Path by Marcin Wicha

 Stramer – a novel by Mikołaj Łoziński

-A family saga from pre-war Poland.
-I found the inspiration in the last lines of the novel and the image of a sun setting over a sea.
-The type layout is a distant echo of the sun's reflections on a calm sea.
+A Jewish family saga from pre-war Poland.
+I found the inspiration in the novel's final lines describing the sun setting over a sea.
+The cover layout is a distant echo of the image.

 2019

-As this fascinating book on different forms of women’s oppression focus mostly on a present moment, I never entertained the idea of showing a lady on a broom on the cover.
+Mona Chollet's book on different forms of women’s oppression focus mostly on a present moment, so I never really entertained the idea of showing a lady on a broom on the cover.

 2019